 Before the start of their semester terms in August, first-year USTL participants travel to Washington, DC for a two-day arrival orientation program at the American Councils headquarters.
 Participants attend a series of special seminars and presentations addressing U.S. academic culture, community service, cultural enrichment activities, summer study, and internships.
 Participants also learn about health and safety, emergency procedures, in-country support from American Councils staff, and banking and personal finance in the U.S. In addition, participants visit cultural and historical sites such as the Smithsonian Museum of American History and the Jefferson, Lincoln, and Martin Luther King Memorials.

 Upon arrival at their host institutions, USTL participants complete a final orientation program designed to familiarize them with their home campus, class schedules, advising, international student services, dining facilities, insurance, and health clinics.

-American Councils staff maintain regular contact with USTL participants throughout their period of study in the U.S. via SKYPE, phone calls, and site visits.
-USTL participants are encouraged to contact American Councils and host-university staff for assistance throughout their time in the U.S.
+American Councils staff maintains regular contact with USTL participants throughout their period of study in the U.S. via Skype, phone calls, and site visits.
+USTL participants are encouraged to contact American Councils and host institution staff for assistance throughout their time in the U.S.

 THE USTL ALUMNI NETWORK